 Goat rams through sliding glass door, naps inside bathroom

-ASHLAND, Ohio (AP) — An Ohio homeowner is dealing with the aftermath of a large goat that broke into her home by ramming through a sliding glass door and then settling down for a nap in a bathroom.
+ASHLAND, Ohio (AP) — An Ohio homeowner is busy cleaning up after a large goat broke into her home by ramming through a sliding glass door and then settling down for a nap in a bathroom.

 The Ashland Times-Gazette reports Logan Keathley returned to his family's Sullivan Township home Friday to find their German Shepherd agitated and the house reeking.
 That's when he discovered "Big Boy," a goat who had escaped from a farm several miles away, napping in a bathroom.